iNamik/go_pkg/README.md

  IndexRune() helps you deterimine if a rune exists in an array of runes.

- * **sort/cmp**

- CMP provides a simple comparator interface, with default implementations for all standard comparable types.

  * **strings/Hasher32**

  Makes generating 32-bit hashes from strings more convenient.